 I used the Harmony Hub linked with the Harmony Smart Control Remote for a long while, but that system was incredibly unpredictable.
 Sometimes it would work and sometimes it wouldn’t.
 Getting Harmony to work well with my Google Assistant smart home was particularly painful.

 However, the Caavo Control Center, so far, has been working flawlessly.
 The simple, touch-sensitive remote is elegant and utilitarian and I’ve had zero issues so far with my smart home voice commands.
-Caavo even works with my Steam Link, allowing me to ask Google to turn on my retro gaming system, TV, and audio receiver without leaving the couch.
+Caavo even works with my Steam Link (another favorite piece of tech), allowing me to ask Google to turn on my retro gaming system, TV, and audio receiver without leaving the couch.

 For my needs, the Caavo Control Center works perfectly well — and I only have one remote in my living room now.